 The Second Floor: Osaka W’s Ballroom and Function Rooms

-Be it a meeting, wedding, or corporate party, Osaka W guests are graced with a mesmerizing walk from arrival lobby up by iconic oak hexagonal asanoha staircase.
+Be it a meeting, wedding, or corporate party, Osaka W guests are graced with a mesmerizing walk from the arrival lobby up by the iconic oak hexagonal asanoha staircase.
 The crafted oak steps offer spatial drama, complemented with sakura pink metal tubing.
 All this leads to a vibrant main pre-function space.

-The glass bench, known as the “Water Block” at the Musée d’Orsay and the Tokyo 2020 Olympic Torch demonstrate some of his many masterpieces.
-Many of his works have been chosen and added to permanent collections in world-renowned museums, including MoMA (Musée National d’Art Moderne , Le Centre national d’art et de culture Georges-Pompidou and the Victoria and Albert Museum.
+The glass bench, known as the “Water Block” at the Musée d’Orsay, and the Tokyo 2020 Olympic Torch demonstrate some of his many masterpieces.
+Many of his works have been chosen and added to permanent collections in world-renowned museums, including MoMA (Musée National d’Art Moderne, Le Centre national d’art et de culture Georges-Pompidou and the Victoria and Albert Museum.

-Once again, walls and ceilings present an eye-catching three-dimensional pattern which alternates oak, with champagne-gold metal and beautifully LED lighting which gives off an atomic-age feel.
+Once again, walls and ceilings present an eye-catching three-dimensional pattern that alternates oak, with champagne-gold metal and beautifully LED lighting which gives off an atomic-age feel.
 Alternating shades of grey wallpaper site behind the framework design.
 Doors are hidden with a 1:1 ratio of tatami to door.

 Rooms Blend European and Japanese Design

 The oak tunnel is supported by service bars on each side, for patron convenience.
-At center, the room has a large oak buffet table and two smaller tables emblematic of a cross.
+At the center, the room has a large oak buffet table and two smaller tables emblematic of a cross.
 The wood is crafted using traditional Japanese joining techniques.
 This arrangement is supported by grey and yellow origami-inspired poufs (by Moroso) and side tables for casual seating.

-A Golden Pre-Function room
+A Golden Pre-Function Room

 A tunnel clad in oak connects the main pre-function room to the second pre-function room.
 This space is designed for more intimate groups – or as a breakout area for meetings.
 With its striking, star-shaped vaulted ceiling, this room unites the oak framework structures of the function room and studios off to each side – a design inspired by contemporary Japanese architecture.